jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 consumers are permitted.
 Producers may only insert elements into the buffer, while consumers may only remove elements from it.

-##### Buffer Access Conditions
+#### Buffer Access Procedures

 Bounded buffers have a few complications, the first of which is controlling producer/consumer access to the data.
 Namely, what to when adding data to a full buffer or removing data from an empty buffer.
-Of course it would be possible to use additional data structures to catch overflow data, but for the sake of this post let's assume we don't want to do that.
-With that in mind, there are four main solutions:
+Remembering the donut shop example, what should be done when more donuts are made than can be held in the storage racks?
+Conversely, what should a customer do when no donuts are available in the storage racks?
+To answer the first problem, the theoretical solutions are:

+1. Discard the extra donuts
+2. Pause the donut assembly line until space is available
+3. Wait some finite amount of time for space to become available, but start throwing donuts out when that time passes
+4. Discard the oldest donuts from the racks to make space, then add the new donuts

+In real life, may not be sufficient.
+In an actual donut shop, additional solutions would likely be employed.
+More storage would be used, donut production would be slowed, and donut production would likely be slowed under similar future situations to prevent the problem from occurring again.

+These additional measures may or may not be under one's control in a software system, but regardless they are separate from the bounded buffer itself.
+The fourth option above would likely be used in concert with the additional solutions mentioned in the previous paragraph.

+Now let's look at a customer's options when no donuts are ready:

+1. Leave the donut shop
+2. Wait indefinitely for donuts to be available
+3. Wait a finite amount of time for donuts to be ready, then leave once this time passes.

+In real life, all but the second option are feasible.
+These options are the consumer's versions of the first three producer's options, while there is no consumer option corresponding to "discarding the oldest and using the newest one".

+Now let's map these donut shop options to a bounded buffer.

+For the producer:

 1. Do not add the element and mark the operation as failed
 2. Wait until there is space to add the element
-3. Wait some set amount of time for space to be created, then fail if the time expires
+3. Wait some set amount of time for space to be created, fail if the time expires
 4. Create space by removing an element, then add the element

-The first three solutions can also be applied to the corresponding situation of removing elements when the buffer is empty.
+For the consumer:

+1. Do not remove any elements and mark the operation as failed
+2. Wait until an element is present
+3. Wait a set amount of time for an element be available, fail if the time expires

-##### Race Conditions
+#### Race Conditions

 The other main complication with bounded buffers is that of **race conditions**.
 This is when multiple threads "race" to access a resource at "the same time".
 If